FelipeFMA/nekrodots/README.md

 ## ⚫ Overview

-`NEKRODOTS` is a minimalist, monochromatic dotfiles collection for Hyprland on Arch Linux.
+`nekrodots` is a minimalist, monochromatic dotfiles collection for Hyprland on Arch Linux.
 This configuration emphasizes a clean, distraction-free desktop experience with subtle elegance.

 ---